Phillyclause89/ChessMoveHeatmap/README.md

 - 👾 **AI Improvements** – Refine logic for `CMHMEngine2` based on game outcomes.

 ## **ChessMoveHeatmap Engines (`chmengine`)**
 The `chmengine` module is an experimental chess engine component that leverages heatmaps to inform move decisions.
-While still in development and not yet integrated into the main application, it provides tools for:
+While still in development and not yet integrated into the main application, it provides functionality for:
 - Playing games against the engine.
 - Training the engine using reinforcement learning.